What's behind defense secretary pick Hegseth's war on 'woke'

 "One of the things that Hegseth has brought to Fox News is this criticism of the military as a liberal institution, which I think has found a real home in Donald Trump's Republican Party, which sees every institution as elite and captured by liberals," Hemmer said.
 "And so Hegseth really has been the conduit for that new belief on the right about the military."

 In a 2021 segment on "Fox News Primetime," Hegseth described efforts to root out extremism in the armed forces as "a purge."
-He attacked Bishop Garrison, the Army veteran and lawyer tapped by then defense secretary Austin to lead a working group on the issue as a "powerful, radical leftist."
+He attacked Bishop Garrison, the Army veteran and lawyer tapped by then-Defense Decretary Austin to lead a working group on the issue, as a "powerful, radical leftist."

 Not long after, amid sustained pressure from Republican politicians and other conservative media figures, the anti-extremism initiative folded.